 The concepts connected to curriculum will be discussed – this supports our pedagogical meetings that occur prior to the beginning of a project.
 The theories we capture and document will influence our reflections as educators.
 These insights will inform our conversations about relaunches and future provocations.

-This presentation provides a snapshot of progettazione within a Foundation classroom and reflects upon how creativity was enabled in this context through a collaboration with well-known designer, Mary Featherston.
-A primary goal of the project work, titled Look Closer, was an intention to understand the Foundation children more deeply through discovering and inspiring their creativity.
+This presentation provides a snapshot of progettazione within a Foundation learning environment and reflects upon how creativity was embedded and enabled in this context.
+A primary intention of the project work, titled Look Closer, was to understand the Foundation children more deeply through discovering and inspiring their creativity.
 Children were encouraged to consider detail; to go beyond what is initially visible, or possible and to think and act in innovative ways.
 Creativity was approached both formally and informally, through time spent in workshops in an atelier space, engaging in collaborative thinking routines and in open-ended exploration time.

 This presentation seeks to uncover relationships between how the learning environment, time and movement were organised and how children interacted with the concept and act of creativity.
+These interactions were discovered through collaboration with well-known designer, Mary Featherston, as the time, space and people were mapped through a typical day in Foundation.
 Participants are invited to reflect on their own learning environments, to explore links and potentialities between spatial organisation and structures, a strong pedagogy of listening and relationship, and creativity.

 A foundational concept of the Reggio Emilia Approach is the ‘environment as the third teacher’.
 This presentation challenges the sometimes purely aesthetic ‘take up’ of this theory and the broader Reggio approach in Australian early childhood education.
 By attending to the complexities of our situated contexts, we rethink the aesthetic function of environments and turn towards material(ities) as radically relational strategies to think-with.
 In doing so, we respond to the ethical/political tensions and pedagogical demands of the Reggio Emilia educational project.
 Dwelling in these rich spaces of tension and possibility, we draw on scholar Donna Haraway’s notion of ‘contact zones’ (2013, see also Land et al., 2020) and Reggio’s ‘The 100 Languages’ as salient entry points for a refiguring of the ‘environment’ as a site of deeply relational learning practices.
 In this way, the 100 languages-as-strategy is co-productive of theory, practice and knowledges –not done in a vacuum (solely the classroom/kindergarten ‘environment’), rather with/in complex, entangled and interrelated learning ecologies.